 Calories aren’t some evil soul-sucking entity, just a unit of measurement.
 Scientifically, it’s the measurement of how much energy is needed to raise the temperature of 1 gram of water by 1 °C. But you don’t need to know science to understand that if you burn more calories than you consume, you’ll lose body fat.
 If you consume more calories than you burn, you gain fat.
-Make sure you check out the rest of the series here with Nutrition 101 – Introduction and Nutrition 101 – Weights and Sleep
+Make sure you check out the rest of the series here with Nutrition 101 – Introduction and Nutrition 101 – Strength Training and Sleep

 How calories are determined